Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-09-01-second-post.md

 ### Back to our problem

-We now replace the step 3 of the procedure presented in the [previous section](#First_method_2).
+We now replace the step 3. of the procedure presented in the [previous section](#First_method_2).
 In our new point 3 we will use bootstrap sampling to generate new data.
-I divide the new step 3 into two sub-steps as follows:
+I divide the new step 3. into two sub-steps as follows:

 3. 1.
 Compute the list of the differences between the **past** data points and the value given by the sigmoid obtained in step 1.
 This is called the residues, and it approximates the noise.
-    2. Generate new data by adding to the sigmoid obtained in step 1 the residues picked uniformly at random (with replacement) from the list of residues computed in the previous sub-step.
+    2. Generate new data by adding to the sigmoid obtained in step 1. the residues picked uniformly at random (with replacement) from the list of residues computed in the previous sub-step.
 This is the bootstrap sampling of the noise.

 All the other steps of the procedure presented in the [previous section](#First_method_2) remain unchanged.

 ### Limitations of this method to construct confidence interval
 In this section we have solved the problem of the technique presented in the [previous section](#First_method), namely we can now construct a confidence interval even if we do **not** know the probability distribution of the noise.
 However, the method is not perfect and suffers from a few problems either linked to the bootstrap sampling or to the percentile method itself.

 1. The bootstrap sampling is only an approximation that does not always work.
-For example, if one wants to generate more "new points" than one has "old points", some extra correlation will show up, therefore the probability distribution of the bootstrap sample is not independently and identically distributed.
+For example, if one wants to generate more "new points" than one has "old points", then some of the old point will be picked several times as new point: Some extra correlation appears, therefore the probability distribution of the bootstrap sample is not independently and identically distributed.
-2. There is no good theoretical justification of why percentile confidence interval works: "It just does" [[Sec.
+2. There is no strong theoretical justification of why percentile confidence interval works: "It just does" [[Sec.
 5.4, Hest14]](#1).
-3. In practice this method is not robust when the probability distribution of the noise is skewed or the estimator $$\hat \theta$$ is biased [[Hest14]](#1).
+3. In general, this method is not robust when the probability distribution of the noise is skewed or the estimator $$\hat \theta$$ is biased [[Hest14]](#1).
-4. When computing a $$95\%$$ several times with a different data set each time, we observe that this interval varies quite a lot, which is not ideal...

 <center>
-{% include image.html url="/assets/images/sigmoid_uncertainty/Boot-Percentile.png" description="Bottstrap percentile interval.
+{% include image.html url="/assets/images/sigmoid_uncertainty/Boot-Percentile.png" description="Bootstrap percentile interval.
 It is similar to the previous figure.
-The only change comes from the method I used to resample the past data points: Here I used the bootstrap sampling method." %}
+The only change comes from the method used to resample the past data points: Here the bootstrap sampling method is used." %}
 </center>

 In the following section we will see a method using bootstrap sampling that is in general less sensitive to skewness of the distribution, at least for some estimator (see [[Sec.
 5.5 & 5.6, Hest14]](#1) for more details).

 ## Bootstrap-T (or Boot-T) interval  <a name='Third_method'></a>

-In this section we will use a method that is somehow more robust than the previous ones.
+In this section we will use a method that is often more robust than the previous ones.
 However, the method is not a magical solution: There are some estimators for which Boot-T performs well, and some others for which it performs poorly.
-For the purpose of this blog post I will simply use it and compare the result to the previous methods.
+For the purpose of this blog post I will simply use it and compare the result to the previous method.

 ### How to construct the Boot-T interval?